EFTEC/PdoOne/README.md

 ```

-### **4. Running using a ORM.**
+### 4. Running using a ORM

-This library also allows to create an ORM of your tables.
+This library also allows to create an [ORM](#orm) of your tables.
 If you are generated an ORM, then you can use the next code

 ```php
 ProductRepo::toList(['category'=>'drink']);